In this post, we will see how to install a MySQL database on a Debian-based distribution like Raspbian on Raspberry Pi.

 Create a new user

-One of the first actions we should take in a database is to create and properly manage user permissions.
-To create a new user we execute the following command.
+One of the first actions we should perform in a database is to create and properly manage user permissions.
+To create a new user, we execute the following command.

 CREATE USER 'my_user'@'localhost' IDENTIFIED BY 'my_password';

-Replacing ‘my_user’ with the username you want and ‘my_password’ with the password.
+Replace ‘my_user’ with the desired username and ‘my_password’ with the password.

 Create a new database